rifandani/catching-up-to-llm-slide/slides.md

 Unlike traditional applications, LLMs are probabilistic and can behave unpredictably.
 One simple change in the prompt can cause a completely different output and cause a lot of problems.
 Observability is the practice of quickly finding out what the problem is and getting to the root cause by understanding the internal state of a system.

+Site Reliability Engineering (SRE) is one of the engineering disciplines that focuses on making systems observable and to ensure they're reliable and efficient.
 -->

 ---